 This page is an overview of the users within your organization's HelloID environment (Directory > Users).
 Users in HelloID are created locally in HelloID itself, or synchronized from another Identity Provider (IDP) such as Active Directory (AD).
 Learn more about connecting with your Identity provider here.
-Search for users via the search bar or by scrolling through the list.
-The "Username" and "Contact Email" fields are searchable.
-Click the Eraser to clear your search.

 The following information is listed for each user:

 HelloID makes a distinction between synchronized accounts from an IDP and local accounts.